Answers to Your Most-Asked Questions

 Can I substitute fresh grated coconut for the coconut you use in your recipe (like Macaroons)?

 No. Fresh grated coconut is very wet.
-The coconut I use is unsweetened organic coconut called Let’s Do… Organic and it is very dry.
+The coconut I use is unsweetened desiccated organic coconut.

 If you would like to substitute the more readily available grated (or shredded or flaked) sweetened coconut (like Baker’s brand) in my recipes, you may do so.
 Keep in mind, this adds extra sugar to your finished product.

-Is there a good gluten free soy free substitute for soy sauce?
+Is there a good gluten-free AND soy-free substitute for soy sauce?

 Appliances, Kitchen and Table Wares